winitzki/scall/tutorial/programming_dhall.md

 So, `Codensity` may be also viewed as a monad transformer for the identity monad.

 These examples show that the identity monad has (at least) two different, inequivalent transformers.
-However, one of these transformers (`Codensity`) is incomplete as the foreign lift cannot exist.
+However, one of these transformers (`Codensity`) is incomplete as it has no foreign lift.
-The other transformer (the "no-op" one) is complete.

 ### The `Transformer` typeclass